nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.

 Step 2.
-The user executes `add ... t/tag` command to add a person with a tag into CONNECTIONS.
+The user executes `add ... t/friend` command to add a person tagged with `friend` into CONNECTIONS.

 Step 3.
 CONNECTIONS displays the newly added contact with the added tag.

 Step 4.
-The user decides to add additional tags to the contact at index 1, and executes `tag 1 t/tag`.
+The user decides to add additional tags to the contact at index 1, and executes `tag 1 t/classmate`.

 Step 5.
-CONNECTIONS will update the contact to include the new tag
+CONNECTIONS will update the specified contact to include the new tag `classmate`

 Step 6.
-The user decides to remove a tag from a contact at index 3, and executes `untag 3 t/tag`.
+The user decides to remove the tag `student` from a contact at index 3, and executes `untag 3 t/student`.

 Step 7.
-CONNECTIONS updates and remove the tag from the contact.
+CONNECTIONS updates and removes the tag `student` from the contact.

 #### Design considerations:

-* **Current implementation: Tags aresaved within a `Set<Tag>` within `Person`**
+* **Current implementation: Tags are saved within a `Set<Tag>` within `Person`**
   * Pros: Easy to implement and doesn't allow for duplicates.
   * Cons: Searching for contacts by tags may be slow, especially if there are many contacts, with each contact having multiple tags.